 UKCP therapists are highly trained with an outstanding depth of knowledge, skill, and practical experience.
 They’re also lifelong learners and are required to do extra training every year.

-As well as this, UKCP therapists commit to our Code of Ethics and Professional Practice.
+As well as this, UKCP therapists commit to our code of ethics.
 It provides boundaries for you and your psychotherapist which are important in building a professional trusting relationship.

 Our members are committed to good practice, ethical conduct, learning and development.
 UKCP’s register is accredited by the Professional Standards Authority for Health and Social Care, who protect the public and help ensure that you can choose a practitioner to meet your needs with confidence.